 Note: This recipe does require an ice cream maker - Makes 1 1/2 Quarts

-Whisk together cocoa and 1 cup of half and half in a sauce pan over medium heat, until combined.
-Stir in the rest of the half and half and the heavy cream.
+Whisk together cocoa and 1 cup of half-and-half in a sauce pan over medium heat, until combined.
+Stir in the rest of the hal- and-half and the heavy cream.
 Bring to a simmer.

 2. Whisk egg yolks until they're slightly lighter in color, and then gradually stir in the sugar.
-When the cream mixture begins to simmers, remove from heat and temper into the eggs and sugar by adding a little at a time until 1/3 has been added.
-Pour everything in the bowl back into the sauce pan and stir until well combined.
+When the cream mixture begins to simmer, remove from heat and temper the eggs and sugar by adding it to them a little at a time until 1/3 has been added.
+Pour everything in the bowl back into the sauce pan, and stir until well combined.
 Return the pan to the stove over low heat.
-Stir frequently, until the mixture thickens and reaches 175 degrees F. It should be thick enough to coat the back of a spoon.
+Stir frequently until the mixture thickens and reaches 175 degrees F. It should be thick enough to coat the back of a spoon.

 5. Churn the ice cream.
-Pour the mixture into an ice cream maker, and process according to the directions for your machine.
+Pour the 50-degree mixture into an ice cream maker, and process according to the directions for your machine.
 Add your tiny pinch of salt just before turning on the ice cream maker.
-While churning, place a 9 inch loaf pan in the freezer.
+While churning, place a 9-inch loaf pan in the freezer.